Reibies/WEB_Userscripts/README.md

 ## tumblr
 ### [Tumblr Blogpack Manager](https://raw.githubusercontent.com/Reibies/WEB_Userscripts/master/tumblr/tumblr%20category%20revison.js)
-Lets you currate your blogpack lists on tumblr a hidden feature that creates custom feeds based on a comma seperated list of usernames
+Lets you curate your blogpack lists on tumblr a hidden feature that creates custom feeds based on a comma separated list of  usernames.

 It's functional but it is bare bones.